-This step-by-step homemade sourdough pizza crust recipe carries with it a unique tangy flavor that melds delightfully with it’s chewy interior and crispy exterior, followed by its light, and airy texture.
-The long fermentation process enhances the taste, improves digestibility, and results in a naturally preserved dough that lasts longer.
-Plus, the natural leavening from the sourdough starter adds a depth of flavor that will compliment your favorite toppings!
+This step-by-step homemade sourdough pizza crust recipe carries a unique tangy flavor that melds beautifully with its chewy interior and crispy exterior, finished with a light, airy texture.
+The long fermentation process enhances the taste, supports easier digestion, and creates a naturally preserved dough that keeps well.
+The natural leavening from the sourdough starter adds a depth of flavor that pairs perfectly with recipes like my Easy Pepperoni Cheese Pizza Sourdough Discard Recipe, or even a comforting homemade meal such as Easy Sourdough Pasta Recipe (Discard or Overnight).

 Table of Contents